tomas-osswald/switch_2020_g3/docs/sprint5/user_stories/US101_AddFamilyMember.md

 title US101 Add a Family Member

-participant ": IPersonController" as controller <<interface>> participant " anOutputEmailDTO\n : OutputEmailDTO" as outputEmailDTO
+participant ": IPersonController" as controller <<interface>> participant " anOutputPersonDTO\n : OutputPersonDTO" as outputPersonDTO
 participant " : InputPersonDTO" as inputPersonDTO
 participant " : InputPersonIDDTO" as inputPersonIDDTO